 The Kumari Chok, located at the southern end of Durbar Square, is one of Nepal's most unusual attractions.
 The Kumari, a girl chosen through an ancient and mystical selection process to become the human incarnation of the Hindu mother goddess Durga, is housed in this gilded cage.
 She takes a tour of the city during the Indra Jatra festival, during which she is carried from place to place in her chariot.
 She also appears in public during a few other festivals, and her devotees can visit and worship her for a fee paid to her guards.
 It is said that if she refuses to let you worship her, you will perish.

-This area is under the supervision of the Nepal government, and work is done from time to time to re-construct the area.
-The area is always crowded, and the local administration, along with the Newar tribe, raise a large sum of money for preservation and construction, while the government also plays an important role by defining the yearly budget.
+This area is under the supervision of the Nepal government, and work is done from time to time to reconstruct the area.
+The area is always crowded, and the local administration, along with the Newar tribe, raises a large sum of money for preservation and construction, while the government also plays an important role by defining the yearly budget.

-In the national park, over 1000 floral species have been identified.
-The forest here is made up of fir, Himalayan brich, and rhododendron, among other things.
+In the national park, over 1,000 floral species have been identified.
+The forest here is made up of fir, Himalayan birch, and rhododendron, among other things.

 She gave birth to her child while grasping a branch of a beautiful tree in full bloom.
 Lotus flowers sprang up in his footsteps as he took seven steps.
-This child, a wise man predicted, would be either a great secular ruler or a great religious leader.
-He was given the name Siddhartha (or Sarvrthasiddha), which means "a man who achieves his goals.".
+A wise man predicted that this child would be either a great secular ruler or a great religious leader.
+He was given the name Siddhartha (or Sarvrthasiddha), which means "a man who achieves his goals."

 After witnessing all these things, he realized that he, too, would get sick, grow old, die, and lose everything he cared about.
 As a result, he realized that the life he was living guaranteed that he would suffer, and that all of life was essentially defined by suffering from want or loss.
 As a result, he followed the example of the religious ascetic, tried various teachers and disciplines, and eventually attained enlightenment on his own, becoming known as the Buddha ("awakened" or "enlightened" one).